-Illustrative Affinity Group Housing and East Campus 🕨 Residential precinct plan.
+Illustrative Affinity Group Housing and East Campus Residential precinct plan.

-The plan also takes into account that the proposed partial MCP, from Fifth Street to North Avenue, could possibly be implemented as a future public infrastructure project.
-There are significant grade change (20' +/-) issues between the proposed MCP and the campus that would need to be mitigated.
-Infill student housing and parking should be used to transition the grade, where possible, and a landscape buffer strategy where infill development is not possible.
+The plan also considers a third-party proposal that constructs a park space atop I-75/85 from Fifth Street to North Avenue as a future public infrastructure project.
+If implemented, there will be a significant grade change (20'+/-) between the proposed park and the campus that would need to be mitigated.
+Infill student housing, stormwater infrastructure, and parking might be used to transition the grade, where possible, and a landscape buffer strategy where infill development is not possible.